 Wright Flood Update on National Flood Insurance Program Reauthorization

-The NFIP is important in assuring flood coverage is available to protect property owners and subsequent short extensions serve only to add uncertainty to the real estate market across the country.
+The NFIP is important in assuring flood coverage is available to protect property owners, but this and subsequent short extensions serve only to add uncertainty to the real estate market across the country.

 - Initiate new flood policy applications or requests to increase coverage and submit premium payments before the lapse and within the NFIP waiting period rules.